aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/culture/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

 {{% alert color="primary" %}}

-The [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class only works for adding new Subtotals.
-If a spreadsheet already contains Subtotals, their labels cannot be modified.
+The [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class only works for adding new subtotals.
+If a spreadsheet already contains subtotals, their labels cannot be modified.

 {{% /alert %}}

-### **Custom Text for Other Label of Pie Chart**
+### **Custom Text for the “Other” Label of a Pie Chart**

 ```c++
 #include "Aspose.Cells.h"